Code-Institute-Submissions/African-Explorers/README.md

 Some of these features would require addtional technologies not part of this module.

-* Scrolling background images on landing page so the user does not only have one background image
+* Scrolling background images on landing page so the user does not only have one background image via a carousel
 * An lightbox image gallery instead of opening in a new tab
 * Google maps location